Linux history Command with Examples

 history -w

-This command also doesn't have any output.
+This command has no output.

 Conclusion